bornmeyer/workflow_demo/README.md

 -   ***If on Windows:*** run run.bat from the root directory
 -   ***If on Linux:*** run run.sh from the root directory

-Both will install venv and create a virtual environment, all required packages, run the test suite and last but not least start the development server.
+Both will install venv and create a virtual environment, install all required packages, run the test suite and last but not least start the development server.

 The Api can be browsed via /swagger, the spec document is available under /swagger.json .